citp/privacy-policy-historical/d/do/dou/doubleviking.com.md

-> *The following text is extracted and transformed from the doubleviking.com privacy policy that was archived on 2006-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060616015900id_/http%3A//www.doubleviking.com/misc/privacy_policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the doubleviking.com privacy policy that was archived on 2009-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091211224308id_/http%3A//www.doubleviking.com/privacy-policy-6806-p.html) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - 10/17/2007

-**Privacy Policy**

 **Doubleviking.com Privacy Statement**